 Sometimes, these symptoms are called ‘rheumatism’.
 Rheumatism isn’t a disorder in itself, but the word is occasionally used to describe any sort of joint or muscle pain.

-If you have been experiencing joint or muscle pain and think you may have a type of arthritis, it’s important that you discuss your symptoms with your doctor.
+If you think you have a type of arthritis and you’ve been experiencing joint or muscle pain, it’s important that you discuss your symptoms with your doctor.
 Getting a diagnosis as soon as possible means that treatment can start quickly.
 Early treatment will give you the best possible outcomes.

 Having a correct diagnosis will mean you get the most appropriate care, as treatment, especially medication, can differ a lot depending on the type of arthritis you have.

-- medical history – this will include finding out about your symptoms (for example, what symptoms you have, how long you’ve had them, what makes them better or worse), your family history, other health problems you‘ve experienced in the past
+- medical history – this will include finding out about your symptoms, your family history, other health problems you‘ve experienced in the past

-- physical examination – your doctor will look for redness and swelling in and around the joint, and will check out the joint’s range of movement.
+- physical examination – your doctor will look for redness and swelling in and around the joint, and will check out the range of movement of your joints.
 Depending on the type of arthritis your doctor thinks you may have, they may also look for rashes, check your eyes and throat, and measure your temperature

 Managing your arthritis